themeteseyrek/backup-novit-website.github.io/positions/_posts/2021-09-01-sales-lead.md

 * Communicating with customers for R&D products under active development
 * Excellent command of written and spoken English
 * Strong analytical skills to self-evaluate and alter strategies accordingly
-* Excellent command of written and spoken English
 * Experience in searching for, generating and retaining leads
 * Familiarity with SaaS industry and IoT products